Stop now. What's that sound? Everybody look what's going down..

 Queer People Are Funny: The banter between Rex and Jack, but especially the tormenting of the steward in episode 2.

 Reality Ensues: The whole premise.
-Everlasting life has terrible consequences.
+Everlasting life for a planet of 5 billion people has terrible consequences.

 Recycled Set: Scenes filmed at Ontario International Airport are set in airports in Los Angeles, Shanghai and Buenos Aires.